 CAR T-cell therapy treats cancer using modified cells in your own blood to destroy specific cancer cells.
 The FDA has approved this treatment option for lymphomas (in adults only) and leukemia (in children and young adults only).
 View Car T-Cell transcript.

-Find out what to expect during infusion therapy.
+Find out what to expect during infusion.

-Side Effects of CAR T-Cell Therapy
+Recovery & Side Effects of CAR T-Cell Therapy